test-driven-development/devops-research-and-assessment/cover.md

 - I'd been working with the Google opensource 4-keys project
 - Google saw my tweet
 - (open the link to the tweet in a new tab)
-- asked if they could present the PLC Case Study at CDcon
+- they asked if they could present the PLC Case Study at CDcon

 next -> start with the agenda
 ___